qcri-social/AIDR/Installation-Instructions.md

 If you want to build all the modules which are a part of the AIDR application in one go, you can do so using the instructions provided below:

+**PreRequisite:**
+* You have to get your twitter consumer key and consumer key secret.
+You can get them by creating a sample twitter app (Read permission recommended). link: https://apps.twitter.com

+* The directory $AIDR_HOME/profiles/<selected-profile>/configuraiton.properties contains the minimum required configurations for AIDR.
+Go through every configuration and change as per your system config.
+Use default values wherever you can, and be careful while changing these to ensure that there is no mismatch between the remote JNDI resources.
+Create the directories and give appropriate permissions for 'Default Persister File Path' , 'Model', 'Log Location'.

 * Go to AIDR's root directory:

     `cd $AIDR_HOME`